Teradata/developer-resources/docs/fabric/first-use-case.md

 ![ImgCloseNotebook](./close-nb.svg)

 We can close the notebook by simply clicking the “x” button in the tab on the sidebar.
-This automatically disconnects the session if and releases the engine and destroys any data that was not written to OneLake.
+This automatically disconnects the session and releases the engine and destroys any data that was not written to OneLake.

 ## Pick up where we left off

 Find and reopen the “data_prep” table in your workspace.
-Connect to the AIUnlimited_demos lakehouse in the Lakehouse explorer.
+Connect to the AIUnlimited_Demos lakehouse in the Lakehouse explorer.

 Go back to section 2.1.
-See the Top 10 results for UK_retail_data.
+See the Top 10 results for uk_retail_data.

 Beneath the cell with “CREATE OTF TABLE” that we edited to write to OneLake, create another code cell.